-Four 15-minute measurements were undertaken during the daytime and two measurements undertaken during the night-time at location 1, one measurement at Location 2 and one measurement at Location 3 during the night-time to confirm receiver noise levels.
-During attended noise monitoring ship noise emissions were observed to be consistent with minimal variation in emissions.
+In order to confirm receiver noise levels, three 15-minute measurements were undertaken at location 1 and one measurement at location 2 during the daytime.
+Three measurements were undertaken at location 1, one measurement at Location 2 and one measurement at Location 3 during the night-time.

+During the measurement periods, another bulk cargo vessel "Mareeba" was also in operation at GI-7.
+Noise emissions of both vessels were observed to be consistent with minimal variation in emissions.

 All acoustic instrumentation employed throughout the monitoring programme has been designed to comply with the requirements of AS IEC 61672.1 - 2013 Electroacoustics-Sound level meters - Specifications and carries current National Association of Testing Authorities (NATA) or manufacturer calibration certificates.
-Instrument calibration was checked before and after each measurement survey, with the variation in calibrated levels not exceeding ± 1 dBA.
+Instrument calibration was checked before and after each measurement survey, with the variation in calibrated levels not exceeding ±1 dBA.